grzegorz-kraszewski/loopmill/FILEFORMAT.md

 ##Line ends
 Writer will emit Unix/Amiga style LF.
 Reader will handle LF, CRLF, CR.

+##Character set
+The format uses ASCII set.
+Future plan for metadata values is UTF-8, which will be backward compatible (the format core uses ASCII only).
+For now only ASCII (up to $7F) is allowed in metadata values.

 ##First line
 Contains string "LoopMill", space and then version.revision as two decimal digits, no higher than 65535.
 Example: